-Compleat Rehab & Sports Therapy has filed 95 labor condition applications for H1B visa and 14 labor certifications for green card since 2001.
-During fiscal year 2011-2012, it filed 13 labor petitions.
-Compleat Rehab Sports Therapy was ranked 7185 among all visa sponsors.
+Compleat Rehab And Sports Therapy Center has filed 2 labor condition applications for H1B visa and 14 labor certifications for green card from fiscal year 2011 to 2013.
+Compleat Rehab And Sports Therapy Center was ranked 8463 among all visa sponsors.
 Please note that 0 LCA for H1B Visa and 4 LC for green card have been denied or withdrawn during the same period.

-Note: Before Compleat Rehab & Sports Therapy can hire foreign workers permanently or temporarily, it must file labor certifications with the Department of Labor(DOL), demonstrating that it is paying the required wage for the positions in the geographic region where the jobs are located.
-Above table reports Labor Condition Application(LCA) for H1B visa and Labor Certification(LC) for green card filed by Compleat Rehab & Sports Therapy.
-The data only indicates the number of applications filed by Compleat Rehab & Sports Therapy.
-It does not mean that Compleat Rehab & Sports Therapy actually got the visa and hired the workers.
+Note: Before Compleat Rehab And Sports Therapy Center can hire foreign workers permanently or temporarily, it must file labor certifications with the Department of Labor(DOL), demonstrating that it is paying the required wage for the positions in the geographic region where the jobs are located.
+Above table reports Labor Condition Application(LCA) for H1B visa and Labor Certification(LC) for green card filed by Compleat Rehab And Sports Therapy Center.
+The data only indicates the number of applications filed by Compleat Rehab And Sports Therapy Center.
+It does not mean that Compleat Rehab And Sports Therapy Center actually got the visa and hired the workers.

 Our LCA data includes LCA submitted for not only new employment, but also continuation or change in previously approved employment, new concurrent employment, change in employer and amended petition.
 Usually, only LCA for new employment needs H1B Visa quota if it is not cap-exempt.

 Compleat Rehab And Sports Therapy Center has not filed any labor petitions for foreign workers between fiscal year 2011 and 2013.
 However, Compleat Rehab And Sports Therapy Center had applied for LCA for H1B visa or LC for green card before 2011.
 You can still apply for their new openings.
 Be sure to contact their HR department or hiring managers for their updated work visa policy.